 Paying the Rent

 Every June, a tradition takes place at Windsor Castle called ‘the Waterloo Ceremony’.
-During this ceremony, the Duke of Wellington travels up to Windsor to pay The Queen his rent for his home, Stratfield Saye House – originally a gift from the grateful people of Britain for defeating the first Duke defeating the French at the Battle of Waterloo.
+During this ceremony, the Duke of Wellington travels up to Windsor to pay The Queen his rent for his home, Stratfield Saye House – originally a gift from the grateful people of Britain for defeating the French at the Battle of Waterloo.

 The rent is symbolic, however and the ceremony at Windsor Castle is a simple one.
 During the ceremony, held on the anniversary of the victory at Waterloo (18th June), the Duke of Wellington presents The Queen with a silk embroidered version of the French flag (a new one is produced every year) with the current year in the corner – this is then taken and hung over a bust of the first Duke of Wellington in the Guard Chamber at Windsor Castle.